tetsutaroendo/github-label-operator/README.md

 };
 ```

-MANIPULATION environment variable is `create`.
+OPERATION environment variable is `create`.

 ## List

-MANIPULATION environment variable is `list`.
+OPERATION environment variable is `list`.

 # How to execute

 If one of your repositories is in private, you have to give an AUTH_KEY environment variable.

-You can controll your manipulation by MANIPULATION environment variable.
+You can controll your operation by OPERATION environment variable.

 ```
-AUTH_KEY=fooooobarrrrrrrrrr MANIPULATION=list npm start
+AUTH_KEY=fooooobarrrrrrrrrr OPERATION=list npm start
 ```